Krasav4ikbo/money-exchange/README.md

 ## Update currency rates

-To update currency rates use following command with one of two valid sources `(CRB, ECB)`, so first you need to connect to it by creating a terminal:
+To update currency rates, first you need to connect to it by creating a terminal:
 ```
 docker exec -it money-exchange-php /bin/bash
 ```

-Run the tests with the following command:
+Run following command with one of two valid sources `(CRB, ECB)`:
 ```
 php bin/console app:currency-rate-update CBR
 or